-Tree and vegetation removal to accommodate grading will be limited to agricultural fields, hedgerows, cultural meadow, cultural woodland and anthropogenic communities.
-Table 8 summarizes the impacted areas anticipated based on the current concept plan (Map 5) and may be further refined through detailed design.
+Tree and vegetation removal to accommodate grading will be limited to lowfunctioning communities including agricultural land, hedgerows and anthropogenic communities.
+Table 8 summarizes the impacted areas anticipated based on the current site plan (Map 5) and may be further refined through detailed design.